This post may contain affiliate links. Please read our disclosure policy.

-If you’ve ever wondered if you can paint without sanding, I have the solution for you!
-Liquid Sandpaper!
-You can paint over stained wood, painted wood and so much more with this simple method.
+Can you paint over stained wood?
+YES.
+If you’ve ever wondered if you can paint without sanding, I have the easiest solution for you!
+You can paint over stained wood, painted wood and so much more with this simple (not-so-secret) method.

 Through the years, I have received the questions “can wood be painted without sanding”, “can cabinets be painted without sanding”, and “can trim be painted without sanding”?
-The answer is YES!
+The answer is absolutely.

 A few years ago, I discovered liquid sander deglosser.
 It’s a life changing product that has been around for years, but I just never noticed it nestled in on the shelf at the home improvement store.